-Maintaining or restoring forests with high-quality habitat will provide additional support for reducing key threats faced by spotted owls.
+Maintaining or restoring forests with high-quality habitat would provide additional support for reducing key threats faced by spotted owls.
 Protecting these forests should provide spotted owls high-quality refugia habitat from the negative competitive interactions with barred owls that are likely occurring where the two species' home ranges overlap.
 Maintaining or restoring these forests should allow time to determine both the competitive effects of barred owls on spotted owls and the effectiveness of barred owl removal measures.
 Forest stands or patches meeting the described conditions are a subset of NRF habitat and actual stand conditions vary across the range.
 These stands or patches may be relatively small but important in a local area, may not be easily discernable using remote sensing techniques, and likely require project-level analysis and field verification to identify.

-Any habitat that is currently identified as high quality suitable or RA-32 was not considered for habitat altering activities in the North Clack Integrated Resource project area.
-Some of the proposed North Clack activities are designed to restore forested stands to high-quality spotted owl habitat.
-Treatments include a light variable density thinning on 202 acres to accelerate suitable habitat development and 60 acres of noncommercial treatment to create small openings and snags in order to develop the stand understory.
+Any habitat that is currently identified as high quality suitable or RA-32 was not considered for habitat altering activities in the Zigzag Integrated Resource project area.
+Some of the proposed Zigzag Integrated activities are designed to restore forested stands to high-quality spotted owl habitat.
+Treatments include a light variable-density thinning to accelerate suitable habitat development.
 These procedures are in accordance with Recovery Action 32 in the 2011 Revised Recovery Plan for the Northern Spotted Owl.